sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

   remotes/origin/HEAD -> origin/master
 ```

-now you can make a change, to a driver, for example.
+Now you can make a change, to a driver, for example.
 You can list the modules with **lsmod**.
 You can find the .c and .h files for that driver in the linux kernel repository.
 Or even searching through the Makefiles, or even with 'git grep'

-for example with the uvcvideo driver is a USB Video Class (UVC) media driver for video input devices, such as webcams.
+For example with the uvcvideo driver is a USB Video Class (UVC) media driver for video input devices, such as webcams.
 It supports webcams on laptops.
 Let’s check the source files for this driver.

-you can look for it with:
+You can look for it with:

 ```
 git grep uvcvideo -- '*Makefile'